san2beerelli/placeholder/README.md

-This assesment was developed on node V9.10.0 and npm V5.6.0.
-If you have any difficulties to run the app, Please update spicific versions to your node & npm.
+Developed on node V9.10.0 and npm V5.6.0.
+If you have any difficulties to run the app, Please update specific versions to your node & npm.

-## Libraries used for assesment
+## Libraries used for

 | Type      | Library |
 | :-------- | :------ |